-Mr. He is the director of the Manager.
-He is Deputy Chief Executive Officer and Responsible Officer of the Manager.
+Mr. He is the Chief Investment Officer, Chief Marketing Officer, Responsible Officer and director of the Manager.
 Mr. He joined the Manager in December 2012.
 Prior to this, he was an Executive Director/Portfolio Manager at CSOP Asset Management, responsible for Asia fixed income investment.
 Prior to CSOP, he worked as a portfolio manager of emerging market debt at China Investment Corporation.
 Mr. He started his career as an exotic credit derivatives trader at ABN AMRO Bank (London).